xabierprg/xabierprg/README.md

 Software Developer
 ------------------

-*   🌍  I'm based in Galicia.
+*   🌍  I'm based in Galicia, Spain.
 *   ✉️  You can contact me at [xabierpregolopez@gmail.com](mailto:xabierpregolopez@gmail.com).
-*   🧠  I'm learning Python.
+*   🧠  Learning Python.
-*   🤝  I'm open to collaborating on interesting projects.
+*   🤝  Open to collaborating on interesting projects.

 ### Skills